Weight (representation theory): Weight of a representation

-A weight of the representation V is a linear functional λ such that the corresponding weight space is nonzero.
+A weight of the representation V (the representation is often referred to in short by the vector space V over which elements of the Lie algebra act rather than the map $\sigma$) is a linear functional λ such that the corresponding weight space is nonzero.
 Nonzero elements of the weight space are called weight vectors.
 That is to say, a weight vector is a simultaneous eigenvector for the action of the elements of $\mathfrak h$, with the corresponding eigenvalues given by λ.